Rebranding Perception Point: brand's voice and values, Visual Identity, website, color palette, and icons.

 We also wanted our palette to feel vibrant and fresh while staying true to the original brand colors.
 We expanded the color palette to more shades of blue, orange, and gray adding more ”life” into our design world.
 You know, the world is not black and white – it’s also gray, blue, and orange – just look at the sunrise and dawn.

-The main colors served the design when communicating messages related to Perception Point as a whole, while the secondary colors allowed us to express messages relating to the different topics like protection, threats, services, and more.
+The main colors served the design when communicating messages related to Perception Point as a whole, while the secondary colors allowed us to express messages relating to different topics like protection, threats, services, and more.

 Designing the new website

 We changed our main message to make it more approachable for any visitor looking to learn about content-based security in general.
-Therefore, we divided the platform tab in the menu bar into two sections: by threats and by channels.
+Therefore, we divided the platform tab in the menu bar into two sections: threats and by channels.
 We, of course, linked them to each other as they are highly connected.

 Each one of the tabs has its threat and the component in our system that protects against it.
 Each tab starts with a full explanation of the threat/channel that needs protection.
 Then we provided examples, case studies, and blogs relevant to each subject.